2006 - 2009

 Researchers examined the ways in which same-sex couples in Massachusetts perceived marriage.
-Interviews with couples and children illuminated reasons why same-sex couples may or may not marry and related social influences.

 This project was an evaluation of an all-girls program that provides technology resources, female mentors, and a learning environment to improve girls' attitudes toward and understanding of computers.